HP Pavilion dv9000 series: Pavilion dv9600

 The Pavilion dv9600 is a sub-brand of the dv9500 model series, itself a variation of the Pavilion dv9000 series of laptops.
 It became generally available in 2007.
 Two models released within the dv9600 series were the dv9600t and dv9600z, differing with their options of processors and graphics hardware as well as their feature sets.
 The dv9600t series featured Intel processors with Intel chipsets while the dv9600z series featured AMD processors and Nvidia nForce chipsets.

 Model numbers for the dv9600 series range from dv9600 to dv9699.

 Pavilion dv9600t

 Uses Intel CPUs and an Intel Crestline GM/PM965 motherboard.

 Specifications

 See "HP Pavilion dv9500t" specifications above.

 Pavilion dv9600z

 Uses AMD CPUs and an nForce 630M MCP67M/MCP67D motherboard.

 Specifications

 See "HP Pavilion dv9500z" specifications above.

+Pavilion dv9620us

+Pre-configured AMD model released in October 2007.